MustafaZahaak/letter-management/README.md

- ## A deeper look on each module
+### A deeper look on each module

 * USER

-in user have consider all CRUD APIs, Search Based on query, Scope, Route Authorization, Checking permission, checking organizational level data.
+in user have consider all CRUD APIs, Search Based on q  uery, Scope, Route Authorization, Checking permission, checking organizational level data.

+### LETTERS/ Applications

+* Checking permission in every API request
+* assigning a unique referene number
+* Search Based on query parameter, Route Authorization
+* Scoping the data to manage the amount of data to be retreived based on user type
+* List based on key word
+* Validating the required payload
+* All CRUD operation
+* manage the applicaion/letter type